mehmet-kozan/pdf-parse/README.md

 - Optionally validates PDFs by fetching the first 4 bytes (magic bytes).
 - Useful for checking file existence, size, and type before full parsing.
 - For URL-based PDFs, ensure CORS is configured if used in browsers.
-- Use directly without creating a PDFParse instance.

 ### `getInfo` — Extract Metadata and Document Information